-Feeding and management practices impact not only milk yield, but also butterfat content of milk, and thus your milk check.
+Feeding and management practices impact not only milk yield, but also butterfat content of milk.
 Decreases in milk fat can occur within a short time frame, but once the factor(s) influencing the drop are corrected, it may take 2 weeks or more before milk fat percentage and yields are corrected.
 Implementing sound feeding and management practices that reduce stress and help maintain a healthy rumen microbial population are the cornerstones to optimizing milk fat synthesis as well as milk yield.